ANG3L0/notes-bloggo/docs/travel journal/disney_world.md

 Running out of rides, we just did the Mummy ride like 3 more times after we've completed all attractions at the park.

+Most of the rides were boring and you basically put on 3D glasses and the ride moves in-place.
+There weren't many rides that actually had a roller coaster, aside from Mummy + Rockit Roller Coaster + Harry Potter, but one of them was closed.

 ### Tickets / Express Pass

 Their tickets were paper tickets, and for the life of me, I couldn't set up their express pass to the app.
 So they ended up always having to scan my paper express pass.